 3. Malfunctioning Turn Signal Relay

 When the relay goes bad, the turn signals can operate faster.
-In some cases, water has infiltrated the relay, leading to the defect, especially if the pins have started rusting.
+In some cases, water has infiltrated the relay and caused the defect, especially if the pins have started rusting.

 When the relay fails, the hazard lights might also act erratically.
 In some cases, the turn signals or hazard lights won’t turn off at all.